 How does this medication work?
 What will it do for me?

-Dolutegravir belongs to the class of medications called human immunodeficiency virus (HIV) integrase strand transfer inhibitors.
-It is used in combination with other medications to treat HIV infection for adults and adolescents who weigh at least 40 kg.
+Dolutegravir belongs to the class of medications called human immunodeficiency virus (HIV) integrase strand transfer inhibitors (INSTIs).
+It is used in combination with other medications to treat HIV infection for adults and children at least 6 years of age who weigh at least 15 kg and have not taken other INSTIs.
 Dolutegravir works by blocking an enzyme called integrase that is necessary for the HIV virus to reproduce.
 In doing so, it reduces the amount of HIV in the blood.